abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 <a id="viewing-command-type"></a>
 ## 4.3.
 Viewing Commands: <font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-These are commands that allow you to lookup **the List** for the cheatsheets you want quickly.
-It is recommended to use one command after another, e.g. using `/find` to list all matching cheat lists then `/view` with the corresponding name to view the cheatsheet.
+These are commands that allow you to lookup **the List** for the cheat sheets you want quickly.
+It is recommended to use one command after another, e.g. using `/find` to list all matching cheat lists then `/view` with the corresponding name to view the cheat sheet.

 Some of these commands present their results in a table form and allow you to sort the results through various filters provided.
 We will call this ****Sorting Mode****.

-In **Sorting Mode**, cheatsheets are originally shown in the order they were found inside the List.
-You can then sort them in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order#:~:text=In%20mathematics%2C%20the%20lexicographic%20or,of%20a%20totally%20ordered%20set.) according to any of the cheatsheet properties.
+In **Sorting Mode**, cheat sheets are originally shown in the order they were found inside the List.
+You can then sort them in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order#:~:text=In%20mathematics%2C%20the%20lexicographic%20or,of%20a%20totally%20ordered%20set.) according to any of the cheat sheet properties.
 For example, sorting by descending name means to enter`3`in this mode and an illustration of expected output is shown below.

 > :bulb: To exit **Sorting Mode**, enter any characters other than 1 - 4.

 ![image](https://i.ibb.co/jJZPNdM/image.png)

-> :bulb:  Viewing/Deleting cheatsheets using index
+> :bulb:  Viewing/Deleting cheat sheets using index
-> * Index of cheatsheets after sorting in `/list` command can be used to delete/view corresponding cheatsheets
+> * Index of cheat sheets after sorting in `/list` command can be used to delete/view corresponding cheat sheets
-> * However, index of cheatsheets in `/find` command cannot be used to delete/view cheatsheets.
+> * However, index of cheat sheets in `/find` command cannot be used to delete/view cheat sheets.
 You would have to delete/view them using the name.

 ---

 <a id="find-command"></a>
 ### 4.3.1.
-Locating cheatsheets with pattern : `/find`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
+Locating cheat sheets with pattern : `/find`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 >Format: `/find /s <SUBJECT> /k <KEYWORD>` <br>
 >Flag optionality: [`/s`, `/k`] (At least one)

-`/find` command allows you to search for cheatsheets using `SUBJECT` and/or `KEYWORD`.
-The matching cheatsheets would be displayed in a table.
+`/find` command allows you to search for cheat sheets using `SUBJECT` and/or `KEYWORD`.
+The matching cheat sheets would be displayed in a table.

-After getting prompted to enter a command, you can search for cheatsheets using:
+After getting prompted to enter a command, you can search for cheat sheets using:

-1. `/find /s <SUBJECT>` to search for cheatsheets with matching subject.
+1. `/find /s <SUBJECT>` to search for cheat sheets with matching subject.
 More details on the matching algorithm at the end of this section.
-2. `/find /k <KEYWORD>` to search for cheatsheets with contents that contains `KEYWORD`.
+2. `/find /k <KEYWORD>` to search for cheat sheets with contents that contains `KEYWORD`.
-3. `/find /s <SUBJECT> /k <KEYWORD>` to search for cheatsheets with matching subject and contains `KEYWORD`.
+3. `/find /s <SUBJECT> /k <KEYWORD>` to search for cheat sheets with matching subject and contains `KEYWORD`.

 | `/find /s <SUBJECT>` |
 | :-------------------------: |